TubercularOx/darkhaunter/intertext.md

 ---

-*Spell-Like Abilities in Call of Cthulhu are spared the usage restrictions mentioned in The Fine Line, the Hunting Horror can use them freely.*
+1 Spell-Like Abilities in *Call of Cthulhu* are spared the usage restrictions mentioned in *The Fine Line*; the Hunting Horror can use them freely.